nplrkn/qcore/docs/backlog.md

    -  Samsung
    -  Motorola

--  in case of unknown GUTI, do identity request

 -  retest
    -  NAS library crashes with unknown IEI (max number of packet filter??) on PDU session establishment (?) - see ies-moto.pcap
    -  GUTI registration